p-iacone88/Regex-Tutorial/gist-template.md

 # Regex Tutorial

-In this guide I'd like to walk through the details of Regex, otherwise known as regular expression syntax.
-We'll start by breaking down each component by providing a code example and a detailed explanation.
+In this guide I'd like to walk through some of the details of Regex, otherwise known as regular expression syntax.
+We'll start by breaking down each component of this URL matching regex by providing a segment of the code example followed by a detailed explanation.
 As a web development student, understanding regex can be extremely helpful for dissecting and understanding search patterns defined in code.

 ## Summary